 Even if the VIX ends up unchanged, UVXY tends to lose value.

-Together, these forces ensure that UVXY trends lower over months and years, only spiking higher when volatility surges dramatically.
+Together, these two forces ensure that UVXY trends lower over months and years, only spiking higher when volatility surges dramatically.

 Why UVXY Is Not a Buy-and-Hold Entity